CSDE-UW/csde502-winter-2022/docs/index.md

 ## Course logistics {.unnumbered}

-Class meetings {.unnumbered}

 :::{.rmdnote}

+### Course location {.unnumbered}

-**Course location:** Class meetings will happen initially over Zoom.
+Class meetings will happen initially over Zoom.
 The Zoom link for this course is [https://washington.zoom.us/j/97609440755](https://washington.zoom.us/j/976094407559).
 It is not known whether in-person class meetings will be held during Winter 2022.

+### Course days and times {.unnumbered}
-**Course days and times:** Friday 10:30-12:20<br>
+Friday 10:30-12:20<br>
 Please come to class promptly at the scheduled time.
 There will be a 10-minute break about halfway through each class session.

-**Canvas site:** The course has a Canvas site [https://canvas.uw.edu/courses/1515226](https://canvas.uw.edu/courses/1515226), which will be used for collection of assignments and distribution of graded assignments.
+### Canvas site:** The course has a Canvas site [https://canvas.uw.edu/courses/1515226](https://canvas.uw.edu/courses/1515226), which will be used for collection of assignments and distribution of graded assignments.
 The site may also be used for distribution of data sets used in the course.

 :::

-**Class format**
+### Class format {.unnumbered}

 Default class-time agenda: